Commitment to protecting your personal data

 - Data is no longer necessary

-- You withdraw your consent
+- You revoke your consent

 - Processing is unlawful

-- Legal deletion obligation is fulfilled
+- Legal obligation of deletion is fulfilled

-Right of Objection
+Right of objection

 You can object to processing for: